foundling/Python-Book/templates/chapters/functions.md

     TypeError: len() takes exactly one argument (0 given)

-Note the `TypeError`: 'len() takes exactly one argument(0 given)'.
-What is an argument?
-An argument is a value written in between the parentheses of a function call.
+It pays to learn to read these things.
+I Always gravitate toward the line number and the type that TypeError specifies.
+It pays to learn type errors (you should see a lot of them).
+Here, note the `TypeError`: 'len() takes exactly one argument(0 given)'.
+Well, what is an argument?
+It's the value in between the parentheses.
 Let's try again:

     len('test')

-If you run this in the interpreter, it will print back 4.
-But if you run a script with just this, it will not print anything.
-The reason is that the interpreter's behavior is more for the purpose of interactive programming, so it is efficient to have the values printed when they are entered and evaluted.
-But a Python file won't print out the value by default.
-You should use `print` to do that.
+There we go, a value back.
+It prints print back 4.
+But if you run it as a script, it will not print anything.
+The reason is this: the interpreter evaluates code whenever you hit enter.
+So it both promotes line by line experimentation and makes doing otherwise very difficult.
+Values are printed on evaluation because it saves you from having to constantly type 'print x'.
+It's a free print statement everytime you press enter.
+Also, if you aren't sure what evaluation means, open up a Python terminal and try to find the smallest symbol you can type and not get an error after hitting Enter.
+Any time the interpreter prints a value to you, that's evaluation.

+Anyway, a Python file won't print out the value when you're running a Python program.
+Yo need to use `print` to do that.

     print len('test')